axeluhl/sailing-analytics/wiki/howto/development/ranking.md

       2. Max
       3. Avg
       4. Median
-   2. Get the minimum of timesailed and time between the start of the fleets.
+   2. Get the minimum of time sailed and time between the start of the fleets.
 Called timeOffset from now on.
-   3. Compute a fleet specific distance by $$ OffsetDistance = fleetVMG \cdot timeOffset $$
+   3. Compute a fleet-specific distance by $$ OffsetDistance = fleetVMG \cdot timeOffset $$
    4. Pull back every competitor for the calculated distance.
 Also around the marks.
    5. Compare all competitors by their newly calculated Position
 2. Pull ahead fleet